lukasoppermann/elevation-scale/README.md

 Changes are automatically applied and saved.

+### Steps
+`Steps` are the amount of elevations/shadows you want to create.
+For example `steps:2` will create two shadows each with all the layers you specify.

 ### Effect Styles
 To automatically create & update effect styles enable the `Sync Styles` option.
 You can optionall provide a `style name` that will be used to create the effect styles.
 If you add a `#` to the name it will be replaced with the current step.